-Join us for Rare Disease Week: Five Ways to Participate Remotely!
+Join us for Rare Disease Week: Act Now!

 There are roughly 7,000 rare diseases affecting over 30 million people in the United States.
 Every one of these diseases has an impact on everyday life for patients and caregivers.
 This week provides an opportunity for all those affected by rare diseases to join forces and advocate for vital support to advance research, accelerate drug development and ensure access to new treatments.